JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 [<img src="https://assets.signaloid.io/add-to-signaloid-cloud-logo-dark-v6.png#gh-dark-mode-only" alt="[Add to signaloid.io]" height="30">](https://signaloid.io/repositories?connect=https://github.com/JamesTimothyMeech/Signaloid-Wing-Lift#gh-dark-mode-only)
 [<img src="https://assets.signaloid.io/add-to-signaloid-cloud-logo-light-v6.png#gh-light-mode-only" alt="[Add to signaloid.io]" height="30">](https://signaloid.io/repositories?connect=https://github.com/JamesTimothyMeech/Signaloid-Wing-Lift#gh-light-mode-only)

-# Model of Lift Generation of an Airfoil Using the Signaloid Cloud Platform
+# Lift Generation of an Airfoil Using the Signaloid Cloud Platform

 ## Plan for Calculating Lift Using Experimental Coefficient of Pressure Measurements for NACA 4415 Airfoil
 1) Get distribution of measured coefficients of pressure $C_p$ along airfoil and a point value $v_\infty$ for air velocity upstream of airfoil from publically avaliable experimental data [1] described in article [2].
 Select NACA 4415 Airfoil under 3-by-5-Ft Wind Tunnel Tests to download article and raw data.
 Choose data in Run 57 of file N4415c100.txt because the article explicitly states "Steady state results of the NACA 4415 testing at Reynolds number of 1.00 million showed a baseline maximum lift coefficient of 1.35 at 14.3° angle of attack." so we know that the system was in steady state and without any leading edge grit roughness or pitch oscillations applied [2].